Pupil Premium and Looked After Children Funding Report for the 2017-18 Academic Year

 The pupil premium, allocated per financial year, is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to diminish the difference between them and their peers.
 Frederick Holmes School received the following funding for the 2016-17 academic year:

-School received £100 per pupil, per term for eligible pupils.
-Total funding received was £500, for 2 pupils.
+School received £615 for each eligible pupil.
+Total funding received was £2460, for 4 pupils.

 Pupil Premium (PP) Funding